Clubs and Organizations

 - Be a liaison between our students and our staff/faculty.

-- Be a fully engaged participant in Student Government Meetings twice a month.
+- Be a fully engaged participant in Student Government Meetings once a week.

 - Vote responsibly in the best interest of the students.